-The scientific and technical information in this AIF relating to the Kay Mine Project is supported by the Kay Mine Technical Report entitled "43-101 Technical Report, Kay Mine Project, Yavapai County, Arizona, USA", dated May 29, 2019, prepared by Highlands Geoscience LLC.
-The Qualified Person responsible for the Sugarloaf Peak Report is David S. Smith, MS, MBA, CPG, of Highlands Geoscience LLC who, at the effective date and filing date of the Kay Mine Technical Report, was considered an independent Qualified Person as such term is defined in NI 43-101.
+The scientific and technical information in this AIF relating to the Kay Mine Project is supported by the Kay Mine Technical Report entitled "43-101 Technical Report, Kay Mine Project, Yavapai County, Arizona, USA", dated June 23, 2021, effective May 21, 2021, prepared by Highlands Geoscience LLC.
+The Qualified Person responsible for the Kay Mine Technical Report is David S. Smith, MS, MBA, CPG, of Highlands Geoscience LLC.
 The Kay Mine Technical Report has been filed with Canadian securities regulatory authorities under the Corporation's profile on SEDAR at www.sedar.com.